LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: NA_FEEDBACK_IX1

 ``NA_FEEDBACK_IX1``    type: ``Integer array of size (0:NSPECIES-1)``    default: ``-2``
-    Lower poloidal bound for the region of which the density is being averaged.
+    Lower poloidal bound for the region over which the quantity used for the feedback of species (ISPECIES) is computed, if applicable.

 .. index:: NA_FEEDBACK_IX2

 ``NA_FEEDBACK_IX2``    type: ``Integer array of size (0:NSPECIES-1)``    default: ``-2``
-    Upper poloidal bound for the region of which the density is being averaged.
+    Upper poloidal bound for the region over which the quantity used for the feedback of species (ISPECIES) is computed, if applicable.

 .. index:: NA_FEEDBACK_IY1

 ``NA_FEEDBACK_IY1``    type: ``Integer array of size (0:NSPECIES-1)``    default: ``-2``
-    Lower radial bound for the region of which the density is being averaged.
+    Lower radial bound for the region over which the quantity used for the feedback of species (ISPECIES) is computed, if applicable.

 .. index:: NA_FEEDBACK_IY2

 ``NA_FEEDBACK_IY2``    type: ``Integer array of size (0:NSPECIES-1)``    default: ``-2``
-    Upper poloidal bound for the region of which the density is being averaged.
+    Upper poloidal bound for the region over which the quantity used for the feedback of species (ISPECIES) is computed, if applicable.

 .. index:: NA_FEEDBACK_IB